Gametoast/Documentation/StarWarsBattlefrontII/documentation/procedural animation mode.md

 - Associate many of ^ those pairs into an Animation Group.
 - In-game play, pause, restart, and play sections of an Animation Group through events, as well as triggering other events and groups.

-And what you CAN&#39;T do:
+And what you CAN'T do:

-- Move regions or anything that isn&#39;t a static object.
+- Move regions or anything that isn't a static object.
 - Move non-static objects (spawned fliers, players, bots.)
 - Have fine-grained control of sound associated with animations.